Beginners guide to broadband

 Price: This usually consists of a one-off installation fee followed by a monthly charge.
 For more details on price comparison, see our broadband comparison guide.

 Speed: One of the most common sales pitches for broadband is speed: generally speaking, as the speed goes up, so does the price.
-Speeds of ‘up to’ 20+Mb (megabits per second) are fairly standard nowadays (8Mb in less populace areas), while services are available that can reach 100Mb+ in some areas of the UK.
+Speeds of ‘up to’ 16Mb (megabits per second) are fairly standard nowadays (8Mb in less populace areas) for ADSL, fibre optic enabled areas can get up to 76Mb, while services are available that can reach 100Mb or more in some areas of the UK.
 For a complete explanation of everything broadband speed related, visit our complete guide to broadband speed.

 Download caps, extras, bundles and brands: Monthly usage caps can limit your broadband usage, but only tend to affect heavy users who download a lot of films or other large files.
 Extras can include free routers and anti-virus software, while bundles can see you save money by ordering telephone and TV deals alongside broadband.
 And once you've found a good looking deal, you want to know the company providing it isn't a cowboy outfit!

 Gaming: If you're looking to find an internet package that is aimed at the hardcore gamer, then check out our guide for online gamers: it will tell you all you need to know about gaming jargon, as well as listing the best packages for gamers above the guide.